FilippoBovo/production-data-science/tutorial/d-refactor/README.md

 Once an exploratory analysis has taken a certain direction, it is useful to refactor the parts of the code that are going into production, as, for example, the functions and methods that will form data pipelines.

 [Refactoring for production](https://en.wikipedia.org/wiki/Code_refactoring) is a field covering many areas, such as readability, code complexity, code architecture and testing.
-To make the tutorial easy to follow, the code was already made readable and the Titanic toy-example problem kept the complexity and architecture simple.
+To make the tutorial easy to follow, the code was already made readable in part [C - Explore](../c-explore) and the Titanic toy-example problem kept the complexity and architecture simple.
 So, in this section we will focus just on testing.

 Since refactoring data science for production is closer to software development than refactoring for exploration, we can rely more on standard testing methodologies.
 Moreover, data science broadly involves data preprocessing and predictive modelling, for which testing is done differently.